Table of Contents

-Blindness is a disability that affects more than 2 billion individuals across the globe.
+Blindness is a disability that affects millions of people across the globe.
 It is a key qualification requirement in America for receiving Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 SSI and SSDI benefits are an important financial safety net for blind individuals who may otherwise struggle to pay for basic expenses.

 Top Causes of Blindness

 According to the U.S. Centers for Disease Control and Prevention, approximately 12 million individuals ages 40 and above in the United States have some level of vision impairment.
 There are an estimated 1 million who are defined as blind, 3 million who have some level of vision impairment after correction, and 8 million who have vision impairment due to uncorrected refractive error.

 The National Institute for Occupational Safety and Health (NIOSH) reports that each day approximately 2,000 U.S. workers suffer job-related eye injuries that require medical treatment.
 Currently, vision disabilities are one of the top 10 disabilities among American adults.

 Those who are legally blind or who have significantly impaired vision may be eligible for financial support through both the SSDI and SSI federal benefits programs.
 The federal government recognizes the hardship faced by those with blindness or significantly impaired vision.
 Both programs exist to ease that burden by providing supplementary financial compensation.

 For SSI eligibility, blindness is defined as having a central visual acuity of 20/200 in the stronger eye, even with the use of a corrective lens, or having a visual field limitation in the stronger eye such that the widest diameter of the visual field subtends an angle of no greater than 20 degrees.